Sarah BerryWeb Marketing Consultant

 When it comes to Amazon’s marketing strategy, the company relies on the following tactics:

 With PPC advertising, Amazon drives a significant amount of revenue.
 The company can promote its products, like the Amazon Echo, and services, like Amazon Prime, with ease on its website and third-party sites, like IMDb.com.

 Search engine optimization (SEO)

-Besides advertising online, Amazon also maximizes the presence of its product listings in search results (both on Amazon and Google) with SEO.
 With higher rankings in search results, Amazon captures more traffic and sales for its brand.

 Email marketing is one of the best marketing strategies from Amazon.
 Besides sending order summaries, Amazon uses email to deliver personalized product recommendations, friendly requests for product reviews, and announcements for upcoming sales.

 Video helps 90% of people make a purchase decision.
 So, it’s not surprising that Amazon also uses video across its product listings and advertising campaigns to educate and persuade shoppers to buy their products.

 Web design is one of the most overlooked marketing strategies from Amazon.

 With regular design updates to its product pages, sign-up pages, and category pages, Amazon tailors its website (and empowers its sellers) to drive even more sales.